Turkey Kale and Cheesy Patties – Delicious, Easy, and Nutritious

 Tips and Variations

-- For extra moisture, add a tablespoon of your choice of yoghurt or avocado chunks to the mix before shaping.
+- For extra moisture, add a tablespoon of your choice of yogurt or avocado chunks to the mix before shaping.

 - Swap kale for spinach, Swiss chard, or finely grated courgette if preferred.